2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1. 2012 Missing Edge Lettering Errors

 Missing edge lettering errors occur when coins completely bypass the edge lettering machine during production.
-The edge remains smooth and blank, lacking all inscriptions including the date, mint mark, and “E PLURIBUS UNUM.”
-This represents a complete failure in the edge lettering process.
+The edge remains completely smooth and blank, with no date, mint mark, or “E PLURIBUS UNUM” visible anywhere.
+This represents a total failure in the final step of the minting process.

-These errors are exceptionally rare for 2012 Presidential Dollars.
-Only 17 examples of the 2012 Cleveland 22nd Term dollar with missing edge lettering have been reported.
-A specimen graded MS64 achieved $1,601 at auction in April 2013.
+These errors are exceptionally rare among 2012 Presidential Dollars.
+Only 17 examples of the 2012 Grover Cleveland 22nd Term dollar with missing edge lettering have been confirmed.
+A specimen graded MS64 (Mint State — meaning uncirculated, on a 1–70 grading scale) realized $1,601 at auction in April 2013.
+Genuine missing edge lettering coins measure exactly 26.5 mm in diameter and weigh 8.1 grams — always verify these measurements before paying error premiums, as altered coins with filed edges do exist.

 2012 Missing Edge Lettering Presidential Dollar Price/Grade Chart